ibm-cloud-docs/containers/getting-started.md

 To set up your {{site.data.keyword.cloud_notm}} account so that you can create clusters, see [Preparing your account to create clusters](/docs/containers?topic=containers-clusters).

 If you've already prepared your account and you're ready to create a cluster, continue to the next step.

+## Create a cluster environment strategy
+{: #getting-started-strategy}

+Review the decision points in the [Creating a cluster environment strategy](/docs/containers?topic=containers-strategy) doc to begin designing your setup.

+Not sure where to start?
+Try following a [tutorial](#getting-started-create).
+{: tip}

 ## Create a cluster